kushma301/EX-6-IMPLEMENTATION-OF-PSEUDORANDOM-NUMBER-GENERATION/README.md

 5. End the program.

-PROGRAM:
+## PROGRAM:

-OUTPUT:
+## OUTPUT:

+## RESULT:
-RESULT:The Implementation of Pseudorandom Number Generation Using Standard library is successful.
+The Implementation of Pseudorandom Number Generation Using Standard library is successful.